mad-day/seep/README.md

-# seep
+# SEEP
-Encryption Protocols based on the Noise Protocol Framework.
+SEEP, short for Socket Extensible Encryption Protocol, is a socket encryption protocol based on the noise protocol framwork and XDR (external data representation).